OctopusDeploy/blog/blog/2021-07/integrated-docker-registry/index.md

 Octopus will be expanded to host specialized packages that contain a `Dockerfile` file and define dependencies to additional external packages.
 These will be called **Source Docker Images** (SDIs).

-Any step that can reference a Docker image file as part of its deployment can now also reference an SDI.
+Any step that can reference a Docker image (including container images) as part of its deployment can now also reference an SDI.
 During package acquisition, Octopus will perform the following steps:

 1. Extract the SDI along with any additional packages it references.
 2. Perform file modifications with traditional features such as **Structured Configuration Variables**, **Substitute Variables in Templates**, **.NET Configuration Variables**, and **.NET Configuration Transforms**.